openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

 One of the most important things when installing Android Studio is **be patient!** During installation and setup, Android Studio is downloading a lot of stuff which will take time.

-Download the latest version of Android Studio from [**here**](https://developer.android.com/studio#downloads), locate it in your browser downloads folder, and install it on your computer:
+**Download a supported version of Android Studio (Hedgehog, Iguana, Jellyfish or Koala - not Ladybug)** from [**here**](https://developer.android.com/studio/archive), locate it in your browser downloads folder, and install it on your computer:

 ![Download Android Studio](../images/Building-the-App/01_InstallAS_Hedgehog.png)